Luka Dončić–Anthony Davis trade: Dallas

 Former Mavericks majority owner Mark Cuban, who had surrendered control over basketball operations after the 2023–24 season, publicly denied being involved with the trade.
 After a delay of several weeks, he added that he would not have traded Dončić, comparing the trade to his decision to allow Mavericks star Steve Nash to join the Phoenix Suns in 2004.
 He said that the Adelson family "didn't know the first thing about running a team" and claimed that the NBA had prevented him from conditioning the sale on his continued control over basketball decisions.
 Dirk Nowitzki said that while he "will always be a Mavs fan ... this trade really hurt," and "it will take a while before everyone processes it and moves on."
 He later stated, after attending Dončić's first game as Laker, that "I think I was as shocked and surprised as anyone was. ...
 I really couldn't believe it.
 Of course I felt a little disappointed and sad for him, you know.
 I think he obviously didn't see this coming.
 So he invited me to come out to his first game in L.A., and I felt like I had to support him.
 I think he was—I mean it was reported that—he was pretty down and disappointed in how it went down, and so I wanted to be there for him, I wanted to be there for his family. ...
 I'm sure he wanted to finish his career like I did."

-Former Mavericks head coach Don Nelson criticised the trade, stating that it was a "tremendous mistake".
+Former Mavericks head coach Don Nelson criticized the trade, stating that it was a "tremendous mistake".
 He also wore Dončić's Nike shoes to Game 2 of the 2025 NBA finals as a symbol of protest against the trade and support for Dončić'.

 Dallas head coach Jason Kidd later stated that "I didn't cry.
 I was more or less trying to figure out how we're going to make this thing work.
 This is a big trade.
 I didn't call anybody.
 I put my phone down and looked at the ceiling and started trying to brainstorm of how this is going to go down.
 I did not call anybody once this hit.
 My job as the coach is to make sure that we all are pushing in the right direction."
 Later, he stated that "I was told by my boss Nico that we were going to make a change.
 This is in a hotel in Cleveland.
 He said the news was going to hit in an hour and that's when it went down.
 So, when he told me, I went back to my room to start figuring out how we're going to use AD and Christie because of this change".